webiny/webiny-js/packages/react-rich-text-lexical-renderer/README.md

 different versions of React.
 Our rich text renderer component is using `v17.0.2`, and the React application is using `v18.x.x`.

-> You can check the React version dependencies by running following command:
+> You can check which React versions are requested by various dependencies by running the following command:
 > - `yarn why react` for `yarn` users.
 > - `npm ls react` for `npm` users.